MrDave/TelegramSpace/README.md

 Using virtual environment [virtualenv/venv](https://docs.python.org/3/library/venv.html) is recommended for project isolation.

 Scripts can be run as is, however to increase NASA's hourly/daily requests limit, obtaining [NASA API Key](https://api.nasa.gov/#signUp) is recommended.

 Store it in `.env` file in root folder of the project as "NASA_TOKEN"
 ```
 NASA_TOKEN = 'abC12deFg345hi6gk78lMN9op012QRS345tuVw6xyz'
 ```
+If this token isn't specified, NASA services will be used with `DEMO_KEY` token

 To upload images to a Telegram channel, bot access token is also needed as well as Telegram channel ID.
 Put them in the .env file along with the NASA token:
 ```